This is the Official website for both the Bowling League of Ireland (BLI) and the Ladies Bowling League of Ireland (LBLI)

 The Bowling League of Ireland is now represented in 9 Counties with a total of 29 clubs.
 40 years ago there were just 15 clubs in three Counties.

 On a playing level, The BLI has won the Senior IBA Cup only once, with Leinster in 1961, and in the Junior Cup has been successful three times with Kenilworth in 1919, Clontarf 1931 and Crumlin 1995, and in the last 10 years has also been runners up with St. Brendan’s in 1997, Ierne in 1999 and Crumlin in 2002.
-In both the Senior & Junior Inter-Association series the BLI has yet to win, but they were runners up in the Seniors in 1997.
+In 2009 they won the Senior Association series but have yet to win in the Junior Inter-Association series.
 From 1981 to 1991 an Inter-Association Club Championship was run and Crumlin won this in 1986.

 In the National IBA Championships the BLI has been quite successful winning 11 single titles, and 8 runners up.4 under 25 single titles and 6 runners up, and the new under 18 singles which has only been run for the last 3 years has produced one winner and one runners up.
 In the Pairs we have won13 titles, the triples was introduced in 1970 and we have won that 6 times, and in the fours we have won15 titles.
 One of the best performances of a BLI player was that of Ian Gillen from the Blackrock Club, who in 2002, won all four BLI Championship titles, and then went on to be runners up in the National Pairs with John Nolan, and won the National Fours title with Conor Murphy, Blair Somers and Michael Scanlon.